<< Go Back up to Region ‘United Kingdom: outside London’

 Redevelopment Visualization (© Capital Theatres / Bennetts Associates)

 In March 2020, Capital Theatres announced that the redevelopment of the King’s, due to break ground in September 2021, would go on hold due to the impact of the Covid-19 pandemic.
 Dame Joan Stringer, chair of the board of Capital Theatres, noted “What is absolutely clear is that we all remain committed to delivering on our plans to redevelop the King’s into a modern venue, celebrating its rich heritage whilst sustaining it for future generations of enjoyment.
 We are, however, realistic and recognise that the current situation will affect our ability to deliver the project in our current timescales.
-The redevelopment works were due to start in September 2021, completing in summer 2023.
+The redevelopment works were due to start in September 2021, completing in Summer 2023.
 We have therefore taken the difficult decision to pause the project, and are exploring the potential of starting the project 12 months later, in September 2022”.

 Redevelopment Exterior Visualization (© Capital Theatres / Bennetts Associates)